 Lake Myvatn, Iceland with kids by Kids and Compass

-Lake Myvatn in the far north of Iceland is an awesome place to take kids.
+Lake Myvatn in the far north of Iceland is an awesome place to take kids and one of the best family things to do in Iceland! .
 There is so much to see, do and learn here.
 Pretty much all the activities at Lake Myvatn are outdoors so your kids will get plenty of exercise and get to fill their lungs full of fresh Icelandic air.

 At Lake Myvatn you can take your kids walking on still-steaming lava, and see (and smell) sulphurous, bubbling mud pits.
 There are lots of fantastic hikes you can do in this area; around sapphire-blue crater lakes, through one of Iceland’s rare forests, over pseudocraters at the lakeside and up to the top of an extinct volcano.
 Or take them walking through bizarre lava formations at Dimmuborgir, where they can imagine that they’re in an eerie fairytale.